8 Luxury Winter Sun Holidays to Visit Now

 If you’re feeling adventurous, you can enjoy squid fried in local Kampot pepper.
 Swim, have a massage, and simply relax in this idyllic island paradise, as you come to the end of your Complete Cambodia tour.

-There's time for a last swim or walk along the beach before you make your way back from Kep to the capital as the end of your Cambodia holiday draws near.
+There's time for a last swim or walk along the beach before you make your way back from Kep to the capital as the end of your Cambodia vacation draws near.
 In the evening, you'll take a sunset cruise on the Tonlé Sap River, passing Cham houseboats and floating villages as you watch the sun set behind the majestic Royal Palace.
 There is no better way to watch the sunset for one last time in Cambodia.

-Your Complete Cambodia Holiday sadly comes to an end.
+Your Complete Cambodia Vacation sadly comes to an end.
 According to your flight time, you will take a private transfer back to Phnom Penh (PNH) airport in plenty of time for your onward journey.
 This truly extraordinary Cambodian adventure has seen you exploring ancient temples, vibrant modern cities, riverside communities, and beachside retreats, leaving you with memories that will last a lifetime.